 For play skeptics, experiments conducted by the Early Childhood Cognition Lab in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT) show how play:

 - adjust perceptions according to the direction of authority figures

 Other researchers are also discovering a breathtaking depth to play: how it develops chronological awareness and its link to language development and self-control.

-Think multiplied hours of building farms with animals, toy soldiers and castles, racing cars on mats, dress-up accessories and home-made forts, building blocks and talking animal figures.
+Think multiplied hours of building farms with animals, medieval toy soldiers and castles, racing cars on mats, dress-up accessories and home-made forts, building blocks and talking animal figures.